web-scrobbler/web-scrobbler/.github/CONTRIBUTING.md

 If you're not familiar with Grunt, please read [this article][Grunt].

 We also use EditorConfig, which helps to keep code in the same code style in different code editors and IDE's.
-If you haven't use EditorConfig before, you can visit [EditorConfig website][EditorConfig] for further information.
+If you haven't used EditorConfig before, you can visit [EditorConfig website][EditorConfig] for further information.

 [CommitMessages]: http://chris.beams.io/posts/git-commit/